altocodenl/tagaway/readme.md

    - See progress when uploading files, using a progress bar.
    - Ignore images that already were uploaded (by hash check).
    - Upload more files while uploading files.
-   - Allow to go back to browse while files are being uploaded in the background.
    - Retry on error.
    - Add one or more tags to a certain upload batch.
+   - Allow to go back to browse while files are being uploaded in the background.
+   - Refresh list of pics periodically if there's an upload in the background.

 - Account & payment
    - Signup with invite.